-Refund of registration fee - before training begins
+Refund and retention of fees before training begins

-- 16(1) If a student terminates a student contract before the vocational training begins, the licensee is entitled to any registration fee paid by or on behalf of the student. - (2) The licensee must refund any registration fee that has been paid by or on behalf of the student if - (a) A licensee terminates a student contract before the vocational training begins, or - (b) The vocational training does not begin on the commencement date set out in the student contract.
+- 16(1) If a student terminates a student contract before the vocational training begins, the licensee is entitled to retain any registration fee that has been paid, regardless of who paid it. - (2) The licensee shall refund any registration fees that have been paid if - (a) a licensee terminates a student contract before the vocational training begins, or - (b) subject to subsection (1), the vocational training does not begin on the commencement date set out in the student contract. - (3) The licensee shall refund any tuition fee that it has accepted pursuant to section 14(2.1) if the student contract is terminated before the vocational training begins.